 Procedure Bylaw Section Current By-law Wording Proposed Change and or Wording Rationale for Change PART 1 - Definitions 1.1 "Acting Mayor" means a member who has been appointed by by-law, based on a monthly rotation, to act as the Mayor in his or her absence and to act as the Presiding Officer for the portion of the meeting not chaired by the Mayor.
 "Acting Mayor" means a member who has been appointed by a resolution, based on a monthly rotation, to act as the Mayor in his or her absence.
-Clarification of language to reflect current practice PART 1 - Definitions 1.5 "Electronic Participation" means participation in a meeting from a remote location by such electronic means or service as determined and provided by the Clerk, and "participate electronically" has a corresponding meaning; participation in a meeting via electronic means, including video and telephone participation.
-PART 1 - Definitions NEW "Inaugural Meeting" means the first meeting of Council after a regular election.
+Clarification of language to reflect current practice PART 1 - Definitions 1.5 neeting from a remote location by such electronic "Electronic Meeting Participation" shall mean remote participation in a meeting via electronic means, including video and telephone participation.
+Clarification of language to reflect current practice PART 1 - Definitions NEW "Inaugural Meeting" means the first meeting of Council after a regular election.
 New addition to align with legislation PART 1 - Definitions NEW "In-Person Participation" shall mean the participation in a meeting while being physically present at a meeting location.
 PART 1 - Definitions NEW "Livestreaming" means the broadcast of a meeting in real-time New addition to reflect current practice PART 1 - Definitions "Meeting" means any regular, special or other meeting of Council, as the context requires, where: "Meeting" means any regular, special or other meeting of Council, as the context requires, with in-person and/or electronic participation, where: Clarification of language to reflect current practice